Unscrambling the lensed galaxies in JWST images behind SMACS0723: SL modeling of SMACS0723

 \subsection{SMACS0723 SL model}

-For modeling SMACS0723 with our new method, we represent cluster members as dPIE profiles, as explained above, and the cluster DM halos as PIEMDs ({\it i.\,e.}, the main parameters for each halo aside from the ellipticity and its position, are a core radius and a velocity dispersion).
-We use two DM halos, centered on the two central galaxies respectively (marked by ``+" symbols in Fig.~\ref{fig:curve}).
+For modeling SMACS0723 by this method, we constrain the model using 16 of the 19 identified image systems and a total of 48 images (2 sets of multiple images are used from system 5; see Table~\ref{multTable}), including spectroscopic redshifts for 3 systems and leaving all other system redshifts to be fit by the model.
+We represent cluster members as dPIE profiles, as explained above, and the cluster DM halos as PIEMDs ({\it i.\,e.}, the main free parameters for each halo aside from the ellipticity and its position, are a core radius and a velocity dispersion).
+We use two DM halos, centered on the two central galaxies respectively (marked by ``o" symbols in Fig.~\ref{fig:curve}).
 We do not incorporate an external shear.
-Since galaxies can deviate from the assumed scaling relations, we leave the four brightest galaxies to be freely weighted.
-The BCG's ellipticity parameters are also left free to be optimized by the model.
+Since galaxies can deviate from the assumed scaling relations, we leave the four brightest galaxies to be freely weighted (marked by rings in Fig~\ref{fig:curve}), which means each of their velocity dispersions $\sigma$ is scaled by a weighting parameter optimized by the model (see Table \ref{lensTable}; G1-G4).
+The BCG's ellipticity and position angle are also left free to be optimized by the model.
+In total, there are 29 free parameters in the model: the normalization for the galaxy velocity dispersion $\sigma^{*}$, the normalization for the galaxy cut-off radius $r_{cut}^{*}$, 4 free parameters for each of the 2 dark matter halo PIEMDs, 4 galaxy weights, the BCG ellipticity and position angle, and the 13 redshifts for systems without spectroscopic redshifts.
 For the lensed sources, each multiply-imaged system should converge to a single position in the source plane.
 To enforce this constraint, we minimize the differences between the image positions in the source plane following the prescription of \citet{Keeton2010GReGr..42.2151K}, which usually converges to a solution relatively quickly and without loss of quality, as shown by \citet{Keeton2010GReGr..42.2151K} in their successful \textit{Hubble Frontier Fields} \citep[HFF;][]{Lotz2016HFF} lens models.
+Given the 48 lensed images, this constraint amounts to 62 SL constraints on the model (two for each lensed image with the exception of one image per multiplicity), which gives a total of 33 degrees of freedom for the model.